XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 2. It records miner performance metrics for each block
 3. It identifies blocks associated with known missed rounds
 4. It relies on the blockchain API for authoritative timeout data
+5. It periodically checks for missed rounds using blockchain API
+6. It updates performance statistics for each active miner

 ## Configuration Options